 - How can you use it to your best advantage?

 - Incorporate massive data volumes in analysis.
-If the answers you are seeking will be better provided by analyzing all of your data, go for it.
-The game-changing technologies that extract true value from big data – all of it – are here today.
+If the answers you're seeking will be better provided by analyzing all of your data, go for it.
+High-performance technologies that extract value from massive amounts of data are here today.
 One approach is to apply high-performance analytics to analyze the massive amounts of data using technologies such as grid computing, in-database processing and in-memory analytics.

-- Determine upfront which big data is relevant.
+- Determine upfront which data is relevant.
 Traditionally, the trend has been to store everything (some call it data hoarding) and only when you query the data do you discover what is relevant.
-We now have the ability to apply analytics on the front end to determine data relevance based on context.
-This analysis can be used to determine which data should be included in analytical processes and which can be placed in low-cost storage for later availability if needed.
+We now have the ability to apply analytics on the front end to determine relevance based on context.
+This type of analysis determines which data should be included in analytical processes and what can be placed in low-cost storage for later use if needed.

 " Now you can run hundreds and thousands of models at the product level – at the SKU level – because you have the big data and analytics to support those models at that level."

-A number of recent technology advancements are enabling organizations to make the most of big data and big data analytics:
+A number of recent technology advancements enable organizations to make the most of big data and big data analytics: